 One of the most frightening aspects of aging for many seniors is the thought that at some point, a move to a nursing home or other institutional living arrangement will be unavoidable.
 After building a lifetime of memories in a family home, including raising children, caring for grandchildren, perhaps losing a spouse, home is a place of unparalleled comfort and nostalgia for seniors.

-Hillendale Home Care is pleased to offer an alternative to uprooting your senior loved ones and moving them away from their familiar surroundings: professional in-home care.
+Hillendale Home Care is pleased to offer a way to avoid a nursing home and keep senior loved ones in familiar surroundings: professional in-home care.
 According to the Family Caregiver Alliance’s recently updated stats, the vast majority of the elderly – as many as 80% – are remaining in private homes as they age.
 Below are four types of care that improve the safety and wellbeing of seniors right in the comfort of home:

 - Private Duty Home Care: Private duty home care services include assistance like companionship, housekeeping, transportation, personal care, dementia care, respite care, and more.
 Private duty care services are usually paid for directly by the patient or his or her family.
 Some services may be covered by long-term care insurance, workers’ compensation, or armed services funding.
 It is important to note, however, that long-term private duty services are not covered by Medicare.